 - The guarantee element of Pension Credit

 - Child Tax Credit, provided you are also not entitled to Working Tax Credit and have an annual household gross income that does not exceed £16,190 (as assessed by HMRC)

 Although some parents are uncomfortable with claiming for free school meals, we cannot stress enough that there is no way any other student will know that your child is having free school meals.
 This is because we have a cashless catering system, where every student must scan their thumbprint to “pay” for their food, the total being debited from the student’s account.
-No money changes hands.
-Although students can reload their accounts with cash at the revaluing machine, most are topped up on-line by parents.
+No money changes hands as the accounts are topped up on-line by parents.
 In this way, free school meal entitlement really is anonymous, and we would encourage every parent who is entitled to apply.

 Students who qualify for free school meals, but whose families do not take up this opportunity are also missing out on extra educational support which the government fund to help them achieve their best.
 The Pupil Premium is only paid to school if the student actually claims for free school meals.